adriamontoto/object-mother-pattern/.github/SECURITY.md

 # 🔐 Security Policy

-Thank you for helping keep **Object Mother Pattern** package and its users safe.
+Thank you for helping keep **⚒️ Object Mother Pattern** package and its users safe.
 We take security issues seriously and appreciate responsible disclosures.

 ## 📣 Reporting a Vulnerability